averbraeck/gscg-design/doc/4-architecture/database-design.md

 - General: the `game_role` table with the boolean `edit` field makes a `user` a game administrator.
 - FC2.1 The game designer must be able to change their own password to enter the GSCG portal
   <br>The `user.password` field is in the database.
-- FC2.2 The game designer must be able to create a game instance
+- FC2.2 The game designer must be able to create a game version
-  <br>The `game` table is in the database.
+  <br>The `game_version` table is in the database.
-- FC2.3 The game designer must be able to clone a game instance
+- FC2.3 The game designer must be able to clone a game version
-  <br>The `game` table is in the database.
+  <br>The `game_version` table is in the database.
-- FC2.4 The game designer must be able to choose a game instance to maintain
+- FC2.4 The game designer must be able to choose a game version to maintain
-  <br>The `game` table is in the database.
+  <br>The `game_version` table is in the database.
-- FC2.5 The game designer must be able to set the player goals for the chosen game instance
+- FC2.5 The game designer must be able to set the player goals for the chosen game version
   <br>This still needs to be designed and added to the database.
 SEE NOTE.
-- FC2.6 The game designer must be able to set the actors to use for the chosen game instance
+- FC2.6 The game designer must be able to set the actors to use for the chosen game version
   <br>The database contains `actor_type` and `actor` with `role_type` and `role`.
-- FC2.7 The game designer must be able to set the scenario to use for the chosen game instance
+- FC2.7 The game designer must be able to set the scenario to use for the chosen game version
   <br>The database has a table `game_scenario`.
-- FC2.8 The game designer must be able to set the parameters for an actor in the chosen game instance
+- FC2.8 The game designer must be able to set the parameters for an actor in the chosen game version
   <br>The tables `actor` and `role` have configurable parameters and values.
-- FC2.9 The game designer must be able to set the parameters for a scenario in the chosen game instance
+- FC2.9 The game designer must be able to set the parameters for a scenario in the chosen game version
   <br>The table `game_scenario` has events and triggers, as well as news messages in separate tables.
 - FO2.10 The game design should present one or more screens that provide an overview of the defined actors with their capabilities
   <br>No effect on database.
-- FO2.11 The game design should present a timeline with the scenario events for the game instance
+- FO2.11 The game design should present a timeline with the scenario events for the game version
   <br>The `trigger` tables with timestamps for a `game_scenario` help to present a timeline.
 - FO2.12 The game design should present a map with the actors displayed at their locations
   <br>Actors have a `location` in the database with lat/lon.